Yleisradio/yle_tf/README.md

 }
 ```

-_Naturraly the actual value varies according to your repository._
+_Naturally the actual value varies according to your repository._

 _**Please note that files generated into the temporary working directory while running hooks are removed once the execution has ended.**_